 - Dry mouth.

-- Take with or without food.
+- Give this drug with or without food.

-- Swallow whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew, break, or crush.

 All other oral products:

-- Take with food.
+- Give this drug with food.

-- Chew well before swallowing.
+- Have your child chew well before swallowing.

 - Shake well before use.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.